omega8cc/boa/docs/AUTOUPGRADE.md

 - Debian 9 Stretch => upgrade to Buster with `_STRETCH_TO_BUSTER=YES`
 - Debian 8 Jessie => upgrade to Stretch with `_JESSIE_TO_STRETCH=YES`

+### NOTE on unused PHP versions automatic deactivation

-**NOTE:** This tool will automatically disable all installed but not used PHP versions in any existing site, effectively enforcing an otherwise optional procedure normally triggered on barracuda upgrade if the control file exists: `/root/.allow-php-multi-install-cleanup.cnf`.
+Both the automated major OS upgrade tools and the classic manual major OS upgrade with barracuda will automatically disable all installed but not used in any hosted site PHP versions, effectively enforcing an otherwise optional procedure normally triggered on barracuda upgrade if the control file exists: `/root/.allow-php-multi-install-cleanup.cnf`.

-Side note: it will not affect migration/upgrade from Debian Bullseye to Devuan Chimaera, though, since it doesn't involve re-installing all existing PHP versions normally required in other major upgrades, which otherwise significantly extends the procedure for no good reasons (not used PHP versions should be skipped and deactivated).
+It will not affect migration/upgrade from Debian Bullseye to Devuan Chimaera, though, since it doesn't involve re-installing all existing PHP versions normally required in other major upgrades, which otherwise significantly extends the procedure for no good reasons (not used PHP versions should be skipped and deactivated).

 To re-install disabled PHP versions after all upgrades are completed, run this command: